Natural-Looking Blush: Everything You Need to Know

 The wrong one can!
 But Gen Nude Powder Blush is dermatologist-tested and hypoallergenic.
 Even better?
 It’s actually good for your skin, with antioxidants, amino acid-coated pigments and minerals that create an even surface and a soft-focus, naturally blurred effect.

-You can shop all 12 shades of Gen Nude Powder Blush here.
+Shop all 12 shades of Gen Nude Powder Blush.